aweber/public-api-examples/postman/README.md

 - access_token
 - token_secret

-### To search for a subscriber by email across all lists
+### To search for a subscriber by email across all lists OR add a new subscriber in Manage Subscriber

 - subscriber_email